lidofinance/lido-improvement-proposals/LIPS/lip-26.md

 **`EL stealing detector`** - a daemon application or EOA responsible for detecting and reporting the EL stealing facts by the CSM validators.
 Assumed to be EOA controlled by the dev team at the early stages of the MEV monitoring software maturity and later converted to the automated bot to avoid false-positive activations.

-**`CSM Oracle`** - a module in the common LoE oracle set.
+**`CSM Oracle`** - an oracle [module](https://github.com/lidofinance/lido-oracle?tab=readme-ov-file#how-it-works) in the common Lido on Ethereum oracle set ([Accounting Oracle](https://docs.lido.fi/contracts/accounting-oracle) and [VEBO](https://docs.lido.fi/contracts/validators-exit-bus-oracle)).
 Operated by the existing oracles set alongside Accounting Oracle and Validator Exit Bus Oracle.
 It is responsible for the calculation of the CSM Node Operators' rewards distribution based on their attestation performance on the CL.

 ### Main flows